HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

         # Content Source ID of DAM
         # This is needed for indexing to work in DAM
         damContentSourceId: ""
-    damIndexing:
         # Enable/Disable DAM Indexing
-        enabled: true
+        damIndexing: true
 ```

-!!! important
+!!! important "Required Configuration"
-    Both configurations are required for DAM indexing to work.
+    To enable DAM Indexing, ensure all required `searchMiddleware` configurations are set and `damIndexing: true` is specified in your `values.yaml` file.
+The `damIndexing` flag is now part of the `searchMiddleware` configuration.

 You can create the `damContentSourceId` by using the `POST` `/dx/api/search/v2/contentsources` endpoint from the OpenSearch REST API: